-- 6. Delineate the obstacle (when we must leave the obstacle)
+- 6. Delineate the obstacle when it is determined to leave the obstacle.

-Clear zones are designed into a project when the anticipated posted speed of the roadway is 45 mph or more.
-When the anticipated posted speed is less than 45 mph, clear zones are still beneficial, but they are to be considered only if economically feasible or identified through a safety analysis.
-Non-traversable slopes or fixed objects are to be removed, redesigned, relocated or shielded by a barrier if they are within the indicated minimum clear zone width and it is cost effective to do so.
+Clear zone guidelines should be used when the design speed of the roadway is 45 mph or more.
+When the design speed is less than 45 mph, clear zones are still beneficial, but they should be used if economically feasible or identified through a safety analysis.
+Non-traversable slopes or fixed objects are to be removed, redesigned, relocated, delineated, or shielded by a barrier if they are within the indicated minimum clear zone width and it is cost effective to do so.

 231.2.3 For Bridges and Culverts

 The use of clear zone typical sections is not applicable to small culvert replacement projects where the intent is to continue the service of the road without upgrading it.
-In such cases, the typical sections used in the original construction are to be used except that the roadbed width is not to be narrower than the template of the roadway approaching the improvement.
+In such cases, the typical sections in the original construction are to be used except the roadway width is not to be narrower than the template of the roadway approaching the improvement.